kantale/scripts/tickets/1463_Acquire_data_for_BMI_meta-analysis.md

         * Jana's comment: (gender) should be removed as we will not have the analysis in a combined sample

 * Comments about analysis plan from :
+    * J.vanSetten: Restructured the 'traits' paragraph in order to look more like a to-do list.
     * "It is preferable a smaller sample size but measured under objective condition rather a larger sample size with a careless phenotype reporting". **Deleted**